marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

 <img src="../img/sc_analyses.png" width="900">

-The complexity of scRNA-seq data, which is generally characterized as:
+The complexity of scRNA-seq data involves having:

 - a **large volume of data:** expression data from thousands of cells
 - a **low depth of sequencing per cell:** results in a large number of genes without any corresponding reads (zero inflation)